UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Apply Advanced Silviculture to Increase the Productivity of our Timberlands.
 We use our forestry expertise and disciplined financial approach to determine the appropriate silviculture programs and investments to maximize returns.
 This includes re-planting a significant portion of our harvested acres with improved seedlings we have developed through decades of research and cultivation.
 Over time, we expect these improved seedlings will result in higher volumes per acre and a higher value product mix.

 Increase the Size and Quality of our Timberland Holdings through Acquisitions.
 We intend to selectively pursue timberland acquisition opportunities that improve the average productivity of our timberland holdings and support cash flow generation from our annual harvesting activities.
 We expect there will be an ample supply of attractive timberlands available for sale as a result of anticipated sales from a number of Timberland Investment Management Organizations (“TIMOs”).
 Our acquisition strategy employs a disciplined approach with rigorous adherence to strategic and financial metrics.
 Generally, we expect to focus our acquisition efforts on the most commercially desirable timber-producing regions of the U.S. South, the U.S. Pacific Northwest and New Zealand, particularly on timberlands with a geographic distribution and age-class profile that are complementary to our existing timberland holdings.
-We acquired 26,000 acres of fee timberland in 2018, 90,000 acres in 2017 and 111,000 acres in 2016.
-Additionally, we acquired leases or long-term forestry rights covering approximately 4,000 acres in 2018, 19,000 acres in 2017, and 2,000 acres in 2016.
+We may also consider acquisition opportunities outside of our existing operating areas where we anticipate favorable long-term market dynamics and financial returns.
+We acquired 69,000 acres of fee timberland in 2019, 26,000 acres in 2018 and 90,000 acres in 2017.
+Additionally, we acquired leases or long-term forestry rights covering approximately 2,000 acres in 2019, 4,000 acres in 2018, and 19,000 acres in 2017.